Avenire/ninja-maxxphelper/README.md

     - [Optional] set `SEMICOLON_SEPARATED_EXTRA_OUTPUT_PATHS` to your Gothic/Gothic 2 Data folder
 ## Actual building
 Assuming `GOTHIC_VDFS_PATH` is set and your working directory is the repo root - run `.\build.bat`. `MaxXPHelper.vdf` will be at `.\build\` and paths set in `SEMICOLON_SEPARATED_EXTRA_OUTPUT_PATHS` variable

+# XPNPCLocator Performance Notes

+Framerate will suffer with the locator enabled, especially if max rendering level (toggled by pressing key set at `toggleTrackersMaxRenderingLevelKey`) is on or in crowded areas such as Khorinis.
+At the current state, optimizing the performance further would require significant effort which is probabably not worth it.
+The use case for this feature is not to run around the map with locator being constantly on.
+It's only supposed to help track down any missing monsters/pickpocket opportunities.

+Potential improvements which come to my mind are:
+- transform vertices on GPU (vertex shader?) instead of CPU for more parallelism, faster floating point arithmetics and shorter time when main game's thread is blocked;
+    Note: I'm no 3D Graphics expert but I believe game uses an old DirectX 7 renderer so doing the above in a way that leaves the plugin compatible with both vanilla game and custom renderers (GD3D11) might be tough;
+- batch the draw calls to DirectX device (draw primitive indexed or similar, not sure if it's even available with DX7);
+- use a BSP Tree and do the frustum culling properly so not all trackers are iterated each frame (which is slow if there's a lot of them active); alternatively - turn trackers into actual VOBs and have game engine do it...
+- Process NPCs on a separate thread; This would require a rewrite to Union and C++ as calling Daedelus scripts from separate thread is not a feasible solution; Also I doubt this particular enhancement will make a dramatic difference;

+I believe none of the above are low hanging fruits and I have no time to explore the above so sorry, it'll run like crap :(.

 # Attributions
 The following CC0 License icons are used (some with slightl modifications):